coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 #### `data/`
 - You can also track raw data files or input files in version control, placed in the `data` sub-folder
-  - Does it make sense to track generated/processed data?
 - Include a README file to describe the data (helping us later)
 - If data files are too large (or too sensitive) to track, one can untrack them using `.gitignore`

 As files are added and modified in the project directory, commit your changes frequently as discussed in the [Git introduction](https://coderefinery.github.io/git-intro/).

+#### `processed_data/`
+- Intermediate files from the analysis are kept here
+- Does it make sense to track generated/processed data?

 #### `results/`